meliodas1107/My_self_learn_stuffs/README.md

-# coursera_web1
+# my self learining
-Coursera web learning 1
+different things that i'm learning by myself . currently these :

+linux
+git